sourabh-burnwal/The-iAssistant/README.md

 # The iAssistant
-This repo consists of the project I did in my winter training-cum-internship
+This repo consists of the Project I did in my Winter Training-cum-Internship

 The project consists of two parts.
-One of them will be the client, supposingly the admin.
-First he will be verified by face recognition.
+A Client-side and a Server-side program.
+The client, supposingly the admin, will be verified by face recognition.
 Then, he can do following things on any number of systems he wants with just by saying :
  - Install httpd and docker
  - Flushing firewall